murilogustineli/machine-learning/2.Multiple-Linear-Regression/README.md

 _**Multiple linear regression (MLR)**_, also known simply as _**multiple regression**_, is a statistical technique that uses several explanatory variables to predict the outcome of a response variable.
 - The goal of multiple linear regression is to model the linear relationship between the _**explanatory (independent)**_ variables and _**response (dependent)**_ variable.
 - Multiple regression is an extension of ordinary least-squares (OLS) regression because it involves more than one explanatory variable.
+- Simple linear regression solves problems with only one input feature
+- Multiple linear regression solves problems with multiple input features

 <br>